 int[] numbers = new int[5];

-The for loop is the most common loop used to iterate arrays because it provides direct control over the index.
+The for loop is one of the most commonly used methods for C# array iteration.
+It provides full control over the index.

 {